Myrmex/overview/cadmus/dev/frontend/app-setup.md

 ## Add Cadmus Infrastructure

-(1) add some extension points, eventually adding new entries for your new parts (see [dynamic lookup](https://github.com/vedph/cadmus_doc/blob/master/core/dynamic-lookup.md)):
+▶️ (1) add some extension points, optionally adding new entries for your new parts (see [dynamic lookup](https://github.com/vedph/cadmus_doc/blob/master/core/dynamic-lookup.md)):

 - `src/app/index-lookup-definitions.ts` with this content: